zachary7829/GuessingGameCompilation/README.md

-# GuessingGameRuby
+# GuessingGameCompilation
-Guess from 1 to 10 in Ruby
+Guess from 1 to 10 in Ruby, Java, C, and more!